hdfchain/hdfd/README.md

 https://decred.org/downloads

-## What is dcrd?
+## What is hdfd?

-dcrd is a full node implementation of Decred written in Go (golang).
+hdfd is a full node implementation of Decred written in Go (golang).

-It acts as a fully-validating chain daemon for the Decred cryptocurrency.  dcrd maintains the entire past transactional ledger of Decred and allows relaying of transactions to other Decred nodes around the world.
+It acts as a fully-validating chain daemon for the Decred cryptocurrency.  hdfd maintains the entire past transactional ledger of Decred and allows relaying of transactions to other Decred nodes around the world.